-Many sectors of the healthcare industry - hospitals, clinics, outpatient services and many others - have to make use of plastic tubing.
-It is used to deliver intravenous medication, it is used in laboratories, it is used in catheter systems and in many other applications.
+Many sectors of the healthcare industry, such as hospitals, clinics, and outpatient services, have to make use of this type of plastic tubing.
+It is used to deliver intravenous medication, in laboratories, in catheter systems, and in many other applications.

 Medical tubing, like all plastic tubing varieties, is fabricated during a thermoforming process.
 There are a number of different possible thermoforming processes, but the most effective and efficient method of thermoforming is extrusion.
 Plastic extrusion is the process of forcing molten plastic through a die to create a shaped product.
 A die is a special tool that shapes raw materials into a usable product.
 In the case of plastic extrusion, the die features a small hole and a pin through which the plastic passes.
 At the beginning of the extrusion process, a stock of raw plastic material is collected in a hopper suspended over a conveyance channel.
 A long screw within the conveyance channel turns and forces the plastic material toward the die.
 The friction caused by the turning of the screw heats that plastic to a molten state.
 At this point, the plastic is forced through the die.
 The plastic emerges on the other side of the die as newly extruded plastic tubing.
 That plastic is then allowed to cool and harden.
 It is then cut to length and prepared for shipment or sent for additional processing.